 BC Electrical Code requirements for backfill

-- Underground cables and raceways shall be installed in accordance with Rule 12-012 Underground installations.
+- Underground cables and raceways shall be installed in accordance with rule 12-012 underground installations.

 - Backfill material for direct buried cables must be screened sand or soil with maximum particle size of 4.75 mm.

-- Raceways, installed in accordance with Rule 12-012 4) are acceptable.
+- Raceways installed in accordance with rule 12-012 4, are acceptable.

 - Where backfill includes particles larger than 4.75 mm, the installer must be able to demonstrate that the particle size will not cause damage to raceways or cables.
-Demonstration of compliance with C22.3 No. 7 or other applicable utility standard will be acceptable.
+Demonstration of compliance with C22.3 No. 7 or other applicable utility standards will be acceptable.

 - It is common for underground systems to be installed on slopes where the elevation change is significant.
 In these types of installations, the installer must be able to demonstrate the installation is secure and the underground components such as raceways, pull boxes, grounding systems, etc. will not be compromised through erosion or periodic flooding.
-The use of bracing, anchoring, etc., is recommended to prevent the underground system from damage.
+The use of bracing, anchoring, etc. is recommended to prevent the underground system from damage.

-Considerations under CSA C22.3 No. 7-15 Underground systems
+Considerations under CSA C22.3 No. 7-15 underground systems

-Backfill — materials of suitable thermal properties that are placed around and tamped over the underground facilities to restore the excavation to its desired elevation and final finish; also, the act of placing and tamping these materials.
+Backfill — materials of suitable thermal properties that are placed around and tamped over the underground facilities to restore the excavation to the desired elevation and final finish; also, the act of placing and tamping these materials.
 [CSA.
 C22.3 No. 7-15, Underground systems; p.
 13]

 Backfilling of trenches is intended to restore the ground to its original state, while ensuring that cables, raceways, and other underground works are protected from damage.
 Factors such as compaction method, settling, particle size, and elevation changes are general considerations when selecting the appropriate material.
 Care must be taken to ensure cables and raceways are not damaged or distorted by backfill activities or materials.